 Globalization, climate change, deforestation, land-use transformation, ease of travel all contribute to making our environment conducive for an increase in human, arthropod vector and wild animal contacts.
 The WHO estimates that more than 30 new infectious agents have emerged in the last forty years of which 75% were from animal origin (zoonoses).
 As tropical agriculture advances on forests, road and rail infrastructures cut through large swaths of jungle, ecotourists continue to visit bat caves, tourists who feed monkeys at Pagodas and other sites, all of these activities and many more knowingly or unknowingly augment the possibility of human-animal contacts.

-In addition, wildlife handling and consumption, whether legal or illegal, have been implicated or suspected in zoonotic infections spilling over into humans and causing disease, prime examples being SARS-CoV-1 and SARS-CoV-2.
-Hence, we need to reevaluate these behaviors and decide what measures are necessary to mitigate this risk caused by wild animal-human contacts and how to implement them in a way so that they are socially acceptable.
+In addition, wildlife handling and consumption, weather legal or illegal, have been implicated or suspected in zoonotic infections spilling over into humans and causing disease, prime examples being SARS-CoV-1 and most likely SARS-CoV-2.
+Hence, we need to reevaluate these behaviors and decide what measures are necessary to mitigate this risk caused by wild animal – human contacts and how to implement them in a way so that they are socially acceptable.
 Making laws that interdict the capture and sale of wild animals for human consumption, if not properly enforced or respected, will have no impact.
 Wild animal consumption for culinary or medicinal purposes is deeply rooted in many societies and cultures around the world from Asia to Africa.
-Wild animal trade is also lucrative and provides economic benefits for those who are willing to take the risks of capturing, transporting and selling wild animals.
-So perhaps a much deeper reflection is necessary to find a way to educate people who are involved in the trade, find economic alternatives and find ways to “wean” societies, who enjoy wild animal consumption, of this dangerous diet.
-If there is no buyer’s market for this wildlife, the trade will collapse over time.
+Wild animal trade is also lucrative and provides economic benefits for those who are willing take the risks of capturing, transporting and selling wild animals.
+So perhaps a much deeper reflection is necessary to find a way to educate people who are involved in the trade, find economic alternatives and find ways to “wean” societies, who enjoy wild animal consumption, off this dangerous diet.
+If there are no buyer’s market for this wildlife, the trade will collapse over time.
 I know this is easy to say, but there must be a way to shut down this wildlife consumption that is the major vehicle leading to these zoonotic diseases spilling over into human populations.